Blixodus/TT-ScalProdOpt/README.md

 An example of a valid command can be found in exec_example.sh.

+Alternatively, you can use the GUI to select the parameters and execute the code.
+You can also use it to generate the execution command and copy it to your clipboard.

 # Networks
 Networks are text files located in the 'instances' directory.
 They can be read by the programs in order to be solved.
 They are formatted in the following way :